 Car: Parents/carers may drive their children to and from the College.
-There are ‘Kiss and Drop’ zones in the Junior School carpark and in Morris Grove.
+There are ‘Kiss and Drop’ zones in the Primary School carpark and in Morris Grove.

 Yes.
-The College offers scholarships to incoming Kindergarten, Year 3, Year 5 and Year 7 students and their families based on financial need.
-It is not a scholarship based on academic, music or sporting ability.
-Follow this link for more details – Scholarships.
+The College offers Financial Assistance Program to families based on financial need.
+It is not based on academic, music or sporting ability.
+Following this link for more details – Financial Assistance

 Does the College offer a discount for more than one child at the College?